oceansize/CoffeeSpots/README.md

 with [Ruby on Rails](http://rubyonrails.org/) during week 8 of the course at [Makers Academy](http://www.makersacademy.com/).

-The name 'CoffeeSpots' was [Roi's](https://github.com/roidriscoll) idea.
+The name 'CoffeeSpots' was [Roi](https://github.com/roidriscoll)'s idea.

-Later itterations included minor functional upgrades, code refactoring amd updating of the testing suite.
+Later itterations included functional upgrades, code refactoring, some html/css styling, and updating of the testing suite.

-The app is based on a [PostgreSQL](http://www.postgresql.org/) database
-and impletemts [Devise](https://github.com/plataformatec/devise) for user authentication.
+The app is based on a [PostgreSQL](http://www.postgresql.org/) database and impletemts [Devise](https://github.com/plataformatec/devise) for user authentication.

 It was written according to [TDD](http://en.wikipedia.org/wiki/Test-driven_development),